 Sacred Skin started back in 2005, and owner Tony is still going strong.
 There’s a tight-knit little group of artists working here, covering everything from realism and watercolour to Japanese and blackwork.
-Fabio is probably our favourite artist here: he’s developed a solid local rep for realism and smooth colour jobs.
-If you want a quote, just swing by the studio – they don’t really do quotes online.
+If you want a quote, just swing by the studio—they don’t really do quotes online.

 Honestly, if we were going to list every good tattoo parlour in Brisbane, we’d be here all day.
 These guys are still awesome, and well worth some internet research:

-- Valley Ink – One of the best studios in the Valley.
+Valley Ink, Fortitude Valley: One of the best studios in the Valley.
 Popular with hipsters.